 The Hartford's core operations revolve around property/casualty offerings, which are split up into commercial and consumer divisions.
 Other operating divisions include the group benefits unit and the mutual funds business.
 Altogether, its divisions serve some 18 million individuals.

 Despite all of its efforts to recover from the financial crisis of 2008-2009 (which caused heavy investment losses for The Hartford) via cost-cutting and restructuring measures, in early 2012 the company began facing investor pressure to separate its life and property/casualty operations through spinoff or asset sale transactions.
 After reviewing its options, The Hartford soon gave in to the demands.
 While it retained its mutual funds business, the firm exited its annuity business and sold the bulk of its life insurance operations (including individual life, retirement plans, and Woodbury Financial Services units) in 2012 and 2013.
+It also sold Hartford Life Insurance KK in 2014.

 The firm's Talcott Resolution unit manages remaining runoff (not actively marketed) annuity and institutional life offerings; group life products continue to be offered through the group benefits division.